-On 10th November 2019, we (Frank, Stuart, Jack, Raph & Sam) will be running the Beirut Marathon for Habitat for Humanity, Lebanon, who provide funding for the revonation of refugee homes in the area.
+On 10th November 2019, we (Frank, Jack & Stu) will be running the Beirut Marathon for Habitat for Humanity, Lebanon, who provide funding for the revonation of refugee homes in the area.

 The refugee crisis across the Middle East and Europe has been a devastating and defining part of recent years, so when we learned that Lebanon, a country with a population of 6 million, has an estimated 1.5 million refugees fleeing Syria and Palestine, meaning it has the highest number of refugees per capita in the world, we wanted to do something to help.